 Think about every aspect of your current job that involves working with people, and consider what management skills are required in those relationships.
 This should help you brainstorm ways to illustrate your managerial attributes.

-Embrace Your Tech Side
+Embrace Your Inner Tech Loving Self

 The event planning industry is fully immersed in technological innovation.
 From event management software to audio/visual stage enhancements, you’d be hard-pressed to find an event that doesn’t rely at least somewhat on computers and technology.